Seventh Grade Curriculum

 Social Studies

-• 8th Grade: McGraw-Hill Discovering Our Past: A History of the United States
+• 7th and 8th Grade: The American Venture: A History of the UNited States

-• Topics include: The First Americans, Exploring the Americas, Colonial America, The Spirit of Independence, The American Revolution, A More Perfect Union, The Constitution, The Jefferson Era, The Jackson Era, Manifest Destiny, Civil War, World War I, World War II, Cold War
+• Topics include: Exploring the Americas, Colonial America, The Spirit of Independence, The American Revolution, A More Perfect Union, The Constitution, The Jefferson Era, The Jackson Era, and Manifest Destiny.

 Mathematics

-• This leads to a deeper understanding of abstract math.
+• Moves from concrete/pictorial understanding in previous grades to a deeper understanding of abstract math.

 • Math is made authentic through real-world applications.